logological/logological.org/content/pages/gnu_on_laptops/OpenSUSE_15_1_on_an_Acer_TravelMate_B118-M.md

 I have tried disabling each of these (e.g., `echo XHC | tee /proc/acpi/wakeup`) but in no case did this solve the problem.

+I later noticed in the BIOS menu, in the "Main" tab, there is a setting "Lid Open Resume" that is set to "Enabled".
+Presumably changing this setting to "Disabled" will work around this problem, though I have not yet tested this.